WebDevLuke/My-Articles/2017-article/copy.md

 <!--
-How to rename 3rd party SASS mixins without overriding -->
+Renaming 3rd party SASS mixins without overriding

-# How to rename 3rd party SASS mixins without overriding
+-->

 Let's say in your project you regularly use your own simple custom mixin to make writing media queries easier.
 You use it like this: